crsvalle/single-resource-front-end/README.md

 # The Snack App

-In this project, you can look at a list of snacks and check their nutritent information.
+In this project, you can look at a list of snacks and check their nutrient information.
 From that information you can see if your favorite foods are good to have in moderate amounts.

 ## Installation